 Join the post-mission briefing with the expedition crew, enjoy informal discussions with content experts, and review the images, video and sonar data collected during the mission.

-Board the aircraft for a return flight to St. John’s.
+Board the aircraft for a return flight to St. John’s for hotel overnight.

 Please Note: Submersible dives may take place during the day or night depending on prevailing weather conditions.